Dave's Volvo Page

 Camp Cady.
 The trail began on the north side of the Mojave River wash

-and travelled northeast to the Alvord Mountains and then to Bitter
+and traveled northeast to the Alvord Mountains and then to Bitter

 Spring, a popular water stop for immigrants on the trail, which is now